 Mental Health First Aid at Work–Special guest blog by Sue Abderholden, Executive Director, NAMI Minnesota

-Four in 10 living in the U.S. will face mental illness or substance abuse in their lives, many during the prime of their working years.
+One in five living in the U.S. will face mental illness or substance abuse in their lives, many during the prime of their working years.
 Whether fearing the perceived negative attitudes of self-identifying a problem, or simply unaware of how to seek help, more than half will suffer in silence, and 40 percent will simply stay home from work.

 Although there’s no “magic wand” for this troubling problem, employers—and employees—can play a meaningful role in moving toward lasting solutions.